kvas-it/pytest-console-scripts/README.md

 It's also possible to disable it just for one script run:

-    ret = script_runner.run('foobar', print_result=False)
+    result = script_runner.run('foobar', print_result=False)

 When printing of script run results is disabled, script output won't be visisble even when the test fails.
-Unfortunately there's no easy way to print it only if the test fails because by the time a script run completes we don't yet know whether the test will fail or not.
-In any case, with this option and capturing control we can configure what output gets displayed so it should be possible to get to the bottom of things.
+Unfortunately there's no automatic way to print it only if the test fails because by the time a script run completes we don't know whether the test will fail or not.
+It's possible to do it manually from the test by using:

+    result.print()

+This, combined with `--hide-run-results` or `print_result=False` can be used to only print interesting run results when capturing is off.

 Package installation and testing during development
 ---------------------------------------------------